DenTelezhkin/cocoapods-sorted-search/README.md

 CocoaPods sorted search
 ==============

-CocoaPods plugin which adds a subcommand for `pod search` to sort search results by amount of stars, forks, or github activity.
+CocoaPods plugin which adds a `sort` subcommand for `pod search` to sort search results by amount of stars, forks, or github activity.

 ##Usage